How to Install Docker in Ubuntu

 Step 1: Why Should You Prepare Your System for Installation?

 Before adding new software, it’s a best practice to prepare your system.
-This involves updating your local package index to ensure you have the latest information about available software and installing a few essential packages that allow the apt
+This involves updating your local package index to ensure you have the latest information about available software.

 - First, open your terminal and refresh your package list: